Each year, over a hundred thousand people and hundreds of organisations celebrate National Families Week – Australia’s annual celebration of families.

 This theme continues to highlight the important role families play as the central building block of our communities and the message that community wellbeing is enhanced by family wellbeing.

-During the Week in 2016, over 130,000 people are registered to attend events around Australia from Thursday Island to southern Tasmania.
+This year, over 120,000 people are registered to attend events around Australia from Thursday Island to southern Tasmania.

-National Families Week is funded by the Australian Government Department of Social Services.
+National Families Week is sponsored by the Australian Government Department of Social Services.